Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 10 g per 2 tablespoons.
 Mostly soluble.

-Chia seeds absorb 10 to 12 times their weight in water, forming a gel that bulks and softens stool.
-They are one of the highest-fiber-density foods you can buy.
+Chia seeds absorb roughly ten times their weight in water, forming a gel that bulks and softens stool.
+They carry one of the highest fiber densities of any food you can buy.
+Direct constipation trial data for chia is limited, but their fiber profile makes them a practical, flavorless way to add substantial fiber to almost any meal.

-How to use: 1 to 2 tablespoons of chia in a glass of water, milk, or yogurt — let it sit 10 minutes to gel.
-Eating dry chia without enough fluid can make constipation worse.
+How to use: 1 to 2 tablespoons in water, milk, or yogurt — let it sit for 10 minutes to gel.
+Eating dry chia without enough fluid can cause the opposite of what you want.

 12. Lentils, beans, and chickpeas